Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](virtualarduinotennis.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it uses an accelerometer to

 ### Related project 5 ###
 Vernal